rahatarmanahmed/intuit-ui-craft-demonstration/README.md

 ## Things that could be improved but I didn't have the time to do

+- Error handling.
+The app currently does handle errors, but error information isn't shown to the user.
 - Not hardcoding API key into the app where it could be stolen, instead we'd use our own server to handle API requests
 - Having that server also serve the page with server-side rendering
 - Using a CSS preprocessor like LESS for cleaner, maintainable styles (instead of copying them and manually including styles)